Genivia/ugrep/README.md

   For example to find exact matches of `main` in C/C++ source code while skipping strings and comments that may have a match with `main` in them:

-      ugrep -R -o -tc,c++ -n -w 'main' -f c/zap_strings -f c/zap_comments myprojects
+      ugrep -rotc++ -nw 'main' -f c/zap_strings -f c/zap_comments myprojects

-  where `-R` is recursive search, `-o` for multi-line matches (since strings and comments may span multiple lines), `-tc,c++` searches C and C++ source code files only, `-n` shows line numbers in the output, `-w` matches exact words (for example, `mainly` won't be matched), and the `-f` options specify two predefined installed patterns to match and ignore strings and comments in the input.
+  where `-r` is recursive search without following symlinks, `-o` for multi-line matches (since strings and comments may span multiple lines), `-tc++` searches C/C++ source code files, `-n` shows line numbers in the output, `-w` matches exact words (for example, `mainly` won't be matched), and the `-f` options specify two predefined installed patterns to match and ignore strings and comments in the input.
 As another example, it is now easy to search a PHP file while zapping past any HTML between PHP code segments:

       ugrep -o '.*IsInjected.*' -f php/zap_html myfile.php

 - **ugrep produces hexdumps for binary matches**.
 For example, to search for a binary pattern:

-      ugrep --color -X -U '\xed\xab\xee\xdb' some.rpm
+      ugrep --color -XU '\xed\xab\xee\xdb' some.rpm

   where `-X` produces hexadecimal output, `-U` specifies a binary pattern to search (meaning non-Unicode), and `--color` shows the results in color.